kyshott/EAI-Final-Project/README.md

 <br>

 Overall, while there is room for improvement with the F1 score, the model actually did perform quite well in my environment at home, in my kitchen, with a simple desk fan.
 The model detected anomalies *specific* to the fan and did not detect false positives even when odd sounds were introduced to the environment (talking, snapping, clapping, etc).
-If you would like to see the demo video, you can click the link below to watch the model in action, running on a Raspberry Pi 3 B+.
+If you would like to see the demo video, you can click the link at the top of this readme to watch the model in action, running on a Raspberry Pi 3 B+.

 </div>